knikola-hpc/hpc-exercise/README.md

 - I had to wire-up jetty server with Maven plugins in order to run integration tests during Maven build (will provide starting of server application, for running tests in client)
 - following properties should be setup in order to be able to start application - in root pom.xml (hpc-upload-files):
 - **web.service.default.port** - by default set to *8082* (needs to be not used port in order to run server / client)
-- **default.upload.path** - by default set to */home/nikola/Desktop/hpc* (needs to valid path in file system, otherwise upload of files will not be possible - system performs validation)
+- **default.upload.path** - by default set to */home/nikola/Desktop/hpc* (needs to be a valid path in file system, otherwise upload of files will not be possible - system performs validation)
 - building as well running test is possible from command line using Maven (mvn clean install)

 Additional Notes